 The Shadow of the Witchfinder

-In the fifteenth book of the SHADOWS FROM THE PAST series, Max returns to the scene of his previous short story, Max's Hallowe'en Adventure.
+In the fifteenth book of the SHADOWS OF THE PAST series, Max returns to the scene of his previous short story, Max's Hallowe'en Adventure.
 In 1646, East Anglia was a dangerous place to be overheard having a conversation with your cat, as the young time-travellers are about to discover.
 Oh, beware the Witchfinder General, my friends!

 In 17th century Essex, at a time when most people believed in witchcraft, the name Matthew Hopkins was enough to strike fear into the heart of many a woman who lived alone with only a pet cat for company… for Hopkins was the Witchfinder General.

 The 15th book in the Shadows of the Past series takes the time-travelling foursome back to the year 1646.
 It isn’t Max’s first visit to the village of Mistley Thorn but, this time, his friends Jemima, Joe and Charlie are by his side.

 Their mission is to bring an end to Hopkins’ campaign of terror.
 Will they succeed, or might this prove to be their most dangerous challenge yet?